 The NSW legislation website is established under Part 6A of the Interpretation Act 1987 as the official NSW government site for the online publication of legislation and the Gazette.

 Section 45C (5) of the Interpretation Act 1987 enables the Parliamentary Counsel to certify the form of legislation or Gazettes that is correct.
 Most of the legislative content and all the Gazettes on this site have been so certified by the Parliamentary Counsel.
 In particular the following are authorised:

-- the In Force database (in HTML format), which includes current and repealed legislation and the historical versions for that legislation
+- the In Force database (in HTML format and in PDF generated from that HTML), which includes current and repealed legislation and the historical versions for that legislation

 - the As Made database (in PDF) dated 2000 or later

 - the Gazettes (in PDF) dated 2001 or later

 The following categories of legislative content have not been certified at this stage:

 - Pre-2000 titles in PDF in the As Made database (these were scanned and have not been fully proofread and carry the risk that portions of the material may have scanned incorrectly).